RingierIMU/mkt-plugin-wordpress-bus/README.md

 The **events are scheduled** to be sent to the Bus **within a 1-minute delay**.
 This is to allow WordPress to process the changes and update custom fields in the database, which is done asynchronously.
 You can view scheduled events by making use of the plugin "Advanced Cron Manager".

+Here is a summary of the events sent to the Bus:
+- If the article is newly created, we send it INSTANTLY - sent as **ArticleCreated**
+    - But then we schedule it to run again after the normal 1 minute so that all custom data are sent properly - sent as **ArticleUpdated**
+- For all existing articles that undergo an update, we schedule the event to run after the 1 minute interval

-The plugin also creates two custom fields, available on the article edition page under "Event Bus".
+The plugin also creates two mandatory custom fields, available on the article editor page under "Event Bus" widget:
-- The article lifetime is required by the CDE.
+- The article lifetime (lifetime)
-- The second field, called "Hidden field", is for internal use.
-It is made to determine if the article is being created or updated, information which is not available by default on WordPress due to the way articles are saved.
+- The publication reason (publication_reason)

+We also expose custom filters to help you adjust these two fields and the payload sent to the BUS endpoint, see below.

 ## Installation ##